arthurflor23/handwritten-text-recognition/README.md

 python main.py --infer --network flor --images path/to/image1.png path/to/image2.png --beam-width 30 --top-paths 3 --run-index -1
 ```

 This will perform inferenceon the specified images using the Flor optical network architecture with a beam width of 30 and generating 3 top paths for prediction.
-The optical model loaded is indicated by the run index, where -1 represents the last trained one.
+The selected optical model is indicated by the run index, which loads the last trained one.

 ## Parameters